General Child Neurology

 A selected number of neurogenetic and neurometabolic disorders included in newborn screening are discussed in the following sections.

-MSUD is an autosomal recessive disease caused by decreased activity of the branched chain alpha ketoacid dehydrogenase complex, resulting in elevated branched chain amino acids (leucine, isoleucine, valine).
-Newborn screening based on altered ratios of branched chain amino acids to alanine using tandem mass spectroscopy, followed by prompt initiation of treatment, can help neonates remain asymptomatic.
+Newborn screening based on altered ratios of branched chain amino acids (ratios of [leucine + isoleucine] to alanine and phenylalanine that are above the cutoff values) using tandem mass spectroscopy (TMS), followed by prompt initiation of treatment, can help neonates remain asymptomatic.
 Untreated infants with classic MSUD become symptomatic within 48 hours of birth with feeding difficulties, irritability, and ketonuria.
 Symptoms continue with progressive lethargy and coma, apnea, and opisthotonus.
 Catabolic stress due to intercurrent illness can lead to repeated episodes of encephalopathy and cerebral edema.
-Early treatment involves dietary restriction of leucine with judicious supplementation of isoleucine and valine.
-Identifying infants on newborn screening allows for early dietary restriction, which reduces the number of early hospitalizations for acute encephalopathy (48).
-Although neonatal encephalopathy does not universally portend intellectual disability, there is an increased risk of it, as well as anxiety and depression later in life, if encephalopathy occurs (18).
-Still, even with dietary treatment, the intelligence quotient (IQ) score can be one standard deviation lower than expected for age in some patients (35).
-Liver transplant is an effective therapy for maple syrup urine disease and can prevent metabolic decompensation and neurologic damage but does not reverse the preexisting psychomotor disability.
-Many outcome measures for transplant patients are similar to those for patients treated with diet (48).
-It is important to note that newborn screening will not detect all cases of intermediate or intermittent MSUD in which branched chain amino acid levels are only abnormal during periods of illness (39).
+Early dietary restriction of leucine and appropriate supplementation of valine and isoleucine can reduce acute encephalopathic episodes.
+(49).
+Although neonatal encephalopathy does not universally portend intellectual disability, there is an increased risk of it, as well as anxiety and depression later in life, if encephalopathy occurs (15).
+Still, even with dietary treatment, the intelligence quotient (IQ) score can be one standard deviation lower than expected for age in some patients (34).
+Liver transplantation is an effective therapy for preventing metabolic decompensation but does not always reverse the preexisting psychomotor impairments.
+Many outcome measures for transplant patients are similar to those for patients treated with diet (49).
+Of note, newborn screening will not detect all cases of intermediate or intermittent MSUD in which branched chain amino acid levels are only abnormal during periods of illness (39).

 Amino acid disorders on the Recommended Uniform Screening Panel Secondary Conditions list include: argininemia, citrullinemia type II, hypermethioninemia, benign hyperphenylalanemia, biopterin defect in cofactor biosynthesis, biopterin defect in cofactor regeneration, tyrosinemia type II, and tyrosinemia type III.